-William Ballard discusses the changes in the Department of Mathematics during his tenure at the University of Montana.
-He outlines his experiences under the different UM administrations and the strengths of each UM president.
-Ballard further explains his personal teaching philosophy and his career accomplishments as challenges such as serving as chairman of the department.
-He recalls being a member of both the American Association of University of Professors [AAUP] and the teachers’ union.
+William Ballard discusses the changes in the Department of Mathematics during his tenure at the University of Montana (UM).
+He relates his experiences under different administrations and the strengths of each UM president.
+Ballard further explains his personal teaching philosophy and his career accomplishments and challenges such as serving as chairman of the department.
+He recalls being a member of both the American Association of University Professors [AAUP] and the teachers’ union.
 Ballard describes changes in the teaching of mathematics, curriculum adjustments, and teacher retraining.
 He recalls UM President Robert Pantzer’s role during the Vietnam War student protests.

-Mathematics; Curriculum; American Association of University Professors; Robert Pantzer; Vietnam War; Department of Mathematics
+University of Montana-Missoula; Mathematics; Curriculum; American Association of University Professors; Robert Pantzer; Vietnam War; Department of Mathematics; University of Montana faculty

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 1 sound cassette (01:00:00 min.) analog + 1 transcript (11 p.: 28 cm.)

 Ballard, William R., "William R. Ballard Interview, July 24, 1991" (1991).
 University of Montana Centennial Oral History Project.
 1.